 The 3rd stage offers the first uphill finish.
 The Picón Blanco is 7.8 kilometres long and the average gradient sits at 9.3%, while the steepest ramp – at 15% – appears just before the finish line.

-The second Sunday of La Vuelta serves a summit finish at the Alto de Velefique, an ascent of 13.2 kilometres with an average gradient of 7.3%
+The second Sunday on La Vuelta serves a summit finish at the Alto de Velefique.
+The finale of stage 9 is an ascent of 13.2 kilometres with an average gradient of 7.3%

-The second week opens with a race along the southern coast Spain.
-The undulating course is pepped with a 5 kilometres climb at 9% roughly 16 kilometres before the finish.
+The second week opens with a race along the southern coast of Spain.
+The undulating course of the 10th stage is pepped up with a 5 kilometres climb at 9% and an ensuing drop down to the finish line.

-The 11th stage runs on lumy terrain to a punchy finish in Valdepeñas de Jáen, while stage 12 features two climb in the last 45 kilometres, making it (another) opportunity for attackers.
-Sprinters will eye their chances in stage 13.
+The 11th stage runs on lumpy terrain to a punchy finish in Valdepeñas de Jáen, while stage 12 features two climbs inside the last 45 kilometres, making it (another) opportunity for attackers.
+Sprinters will be eyeing their chances on stage 13.

 Which is out of the question in stage 14.
 The riders traverse hilly terrain to tackle the Pico de Villuercas in the remote region of Extremadura.
 The final ascent is 16.5 kilometres long and the average gradient sits at 6.3%.

-The last stage before the second rest day tackles four intermediate climbs before a downhill finish in El Barraco.
+The 15th stage serves four intermediate climbs before a downhill finish in El Barraco.

 Stage 16 finishes in Santa Cruz de Bezana in northern Spain, close to Santander, in a race for the sprinters.